jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-17-particles-online-editor-for-sparks-js.markdown

 you see *live* the resulting particles effect.
 I like this *live* aspect a lot :)
 I think it makes your design more direct, lower latency, less overhead.
-More creative in a strange way.
+More creative in a way.
 [Try it out](http://jeromeetienne.github.com/sparkseditor/).

 This editor has been made to lower the barrier of entry on